bdolan55/CI_PP1_DND/README.md

 The website was tested on the following devices:
 - Redmi Note 11 Pro 5G
 - Lenovo Ideapad Flex 5

-The website was also tested using Google Chrome Developer Tools Device Toggeling option for all available device options.
+- The responsivness of the site was also texted with the google developer tools to show the website responsivness to various screen sizes.

 ### Browser compatability
 The website was tested on the following browsers:
 - Google Chrome
 - Mozilla Firefox
 - Microsoft Egde
-- The responsivness of the site was also texted with the google developer tools to show the website responsivness to various screen sizes.

 ---

 ### Testing User Goals